Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/practice-intro-to-oop.md

 * title: Intro to OOP
 ##### !question

 Assume this definition of the `Pokemon` class.
-Note that it uses the keyword argument syntax.
+Note that it uses keyword argument syntax.

 ```python
 class Pokemon: